jennifer-culbertson/oels2025/oels_practical_wk8.md

 ## Exercises with the confederate priming experiment code

 Attempt these problems.
 Once you have had a go, you can [look at our notes](oels_practical_wk8_notes.md) which will be available after class.
-- Run the basic `confederate_priming.html` experiment and look at the CSV and audio data files it creates.
-Check you can access the audio, and that you can see how the audio and the trial list link up - how do you know which audio corresponds to which trial in the CSV?
+- Run the basic `confederate_priming.html` experiment and look at the CSV files it creates.
+If you want, have a look at the notes below and try decoding one of the audio strings.
 - Run it again and see where the data from the second run is stored - you may need to refresh your cyberduck window with the refresh button.
 - The short trial list I built in `conferedate_priming.js` is for an overspecific confederate.
 How would you modify that trial list to simulate a minimally-specific confederate?
 - Now try running the `conferedate_priming_readfromcsv.html` experiment - you don't have to work through the whole experiment, just a few trials!
 Again, check you can see your data on the server.